-The group Diff(M) is not a Lie group (it is infinite-dimensional), but in many ways it is similar to Lie groups.
-For example, it is easy to define what a smooth map from some group G to Diff(M)is: it is the same as an action of G on M by diffeomorphisms.
+In this section, we illustrate the theory developed above in the example of the group Diff(M) of diffeomorphisms of a manifold M. This is not, strictly speaking, a Lie group (it is infinitedimensional), but in many ways it is similar to Lie groups.
+For example, it is easy to define what a smooth map from some group G to Diff(M) is: it is the same as an action of G on M by diffeomorphisms.

 Ignoring the technical problem with infinite-dimensionality for now, let us try to see what is the natural analog of the Lie algebra for the group Diff(M).
 It should be the tangent space at the identity; thus, its elements are derivatives of one-parameter families of diffeomorphisms.